-Software System Integration refers to the practice of combining individually tested software applications or hardware components from various vendors into an integrated whole.
+Software System Integration refers to the practice of combining individually tested software applications components from various vendors into an integrated whole.

 By using software integration, a company can align less expensive, pre-configured components and off-the-shelf software to meet their key business goals, as opposed to more expensive, customized implementations, that may require original programming or manufacturing of unique components.

-Components may be integrated in a waterfall model or a “big bang” approach.
+Components may be integrated into a waterfall model or a “big bang” approach.

 In Big Bang Integration, components or modules are integrated simultaneously, after which everything is tested as a whole.